+The chair ensured every voting member was given the opportunity to articulate his/her opinion.
 The chair or designee reviewed the draft report to ensure consistency with the Committee decision.
 The views and the decision of the rating committee are summarized in the above rationale and outlook.
 The weighting of all rating factors is described in the methodology used in this rating action (see 'Related Criteria And Research').